stackrev/vue_mobiledetection/article/readme.md

 }
 ```

-The first time the page loads, we will ask the user to login:
+The first time the page loads, we will ask the user to login using the mount hook from vuejs:

 ```jsx
 const signInWithGoogle = async () => {